The European Unitary Patent System

 The Unitary Patent system comprises the European Unitary Patent (EP) and the newly established Unified Patent Court (EPC or UPC).
 The EPC was established by the 25 participating member states and will in future be responsible for questions of infringement and validity of unitary patents and European patents.

-Of the total 27 member states of the European Union, 17 have currently committed to participate in the EPG from the beginning.
+Of the total of 27 Member States of the European Union, 17 currently participate in the EPG.
 These are: Austria, Belgium, Bulgaria, Germany, Denmark, Estonia, Finland, France, Italy, Latvia, Luxembourg, Malta, the Netherlands, Portugal, Sweden and Slovenia.
 It is expected that the other 10 member states will also participate in the future.

-The provisional applicability of the EPC started in January 2022.
-Since then, preparatory work has been underway, which is expected to be completed with the deposit of Germany’s instrument of ratification mid February 2023.
-After a subsequent three-month sunrise period, the EPC is expected to become operational on June 1, 2023.
+The provisional applicability of the EPC began in January 2022.
+After completion of the preparatory work, which ended with the deposit of the German instrument of ratification in spring, a three-month sunrise period began.
+On 1 June 2023, the EPC entered into force and the Unified Patent Court began its work.
 The detailed roadmap can be found here.

 The UPC consists of a Court of First Instance, a Court of Appeal and a Registry.
 The Court of First Instance comprises a central chamber (with its seat in Paris and a division in Munich) and several local and regional chambers in the contracting member states.
 The Court of Appeal, like the Registry, has its seat in Luxembourg.